Health Journaling with ChatGPT

 Chat Threads

 The messages shown in the video came from real messages I collected from talking with the chatbot.
 I was very surprised & impressed to see it could offer to write a template message explaining work absences to an employer.
-If the video isn't playing, make sure to press the pause button in the bottom right!

 Beyond MVP: Custom & Preset Journeys